emmett-framework/emmett/docs/caching.md

 *New in version 1.2*

-weppy's cache can also be used as a decorator.
+Emmett's cache can also be used as a decorator.
 For example, we can rewrite the above example as follows:

 ```python
 @cache(duration=30)